 Discover Sailing Days are offered at over 30 yacht clubs around Victoria.
 Check your local one to see when they are offering free Discover Sailing Days.
 There is no need to bring anything (except perhaps a hat!) as they provide everything you need.
 Find out more here

 From sessions for babies and toddlers, to story times for preschoolers, school holiday programs, homework and after school clubs, there’s plenty for children of all ages at Melbourne Library Service.
 See all the details here

-The RAAF Museum pays tribute to the history of the Air Force, and houses an extensive collection of memorabilia and stories of Australia’s military aviation expeditions.
-The free museum in Point Cook has a wonderful display including air missiles, a mirage jet, helicopter and a boat plane.
+The history of the Air Force is commemorated by the RAAF Museum, showcasing an extensive collection of memorabilia and narratives from Australia’s military aviation missions.
+This free museum located in Point Cook features a captivating exhibit that encompasses air missiles, a mirage jet, a helicopter, and even a boat plane.
 Get all the information here

 Fitzroy Gardens is one of Melbourne’s most historic and beautiful gardens.
 The magnificent tree-lined avenues and extensive lawns provide ample opportunity for running.
 The English-style garden contains a few attractions which are good for kids – a small playground, a model Tudor village, the Fairies tree, Cook’s Cottage and conservatory.
 Get more info here